WRITING STYLE: 3/5

 ENTERTAINMENT QUOTIENT: 3.5/5

-There is something in reading about the dramas and melodramas of a teenage life, and this series was just what I was looking for.
+There is something in reading about the dramas and melodramas of teenage life, and this series was just what I was looking for.
 Needless to state, I was ecstatic.

-I loved most of the characters.
-They are all fun to read about.
-The situations in which these characters found themselves are quite relatable.
-The book overall is a cute little read and I will, therefore, recommend it to all my teenage readers and even to those who like to read the typical high school drama books.
+Julia Jones: The Teenage Years is a cute little read and I will, therefore, recommend it to all my teenage readers and even to those who like to read the typical high school drama books.